The auto industry is the largest consumer of platinum, but as electric cars become more mainstream demand from the sector will decrease.

 The demand landscape for platinum looks set to change drastically in the coming years, but today the market is relatively balanced.

-Overall, the mid- and long-term outlooks for platinum are not optimistic for demand and prices, but the future of new technology is notoriously difficult to predict, and electric cars still have a long way to go before large-scale adoption can be achieved.
+Despite what the WPIC says for this quarter, generally speaking the mid- and long-term outlooks for platinum are not optimistic for demand and prices.
+However, the future of new technology is notoriously difficult to predict, and electric cars still have a long way to go before large-scale adoption can be achieved.
 While platinum investors should be aware of where the market could be headed, they should also know that the future is not set in stone.

 Don’t forget to follow us @INN_Resource for real-time news updates.